USS Mount Vernon (LSD-39)

+USS Mount Vernon also appeared in the Season 7 episode 19 of The Love Boat when they visited Hong Kong.

 History

 Mount Vernon was awarded to General Dynamics Quincy Shipbuilding Division in Quincy, Massachusetts, on 25 February 1966.
 After commissioning in Boston Naval Shipyard in 1972, she was homeported in San Diego, California.

 In April 1975, Mount Vernon participated in Operation Frequent Wind, the evacuation of Saigon, Vietnam.